THE GALAPAGOS FINCH

 Can be seen on: Santa Cruz, Isabela, Fernandina, Santa Fe, Santiago, Rabida, Pinta, Marchena

-10. Woodpecker Finch
+10. Galapagos Woodpecker Finch

 Conservation Status: Vulnerable